vemana/vemana.github.io/_posts/2001-01-01-junit-parallel-test-runner.md

 }
 ```

+---

 The Runner is fairly trivial to implement based on JUnit's `Parallel Computer`.

-{% details Click here for Java Code of ParallelTestMethodsRunner and ParallelTestMethodsConfig %}

 ```java